How to submit a technical support incident

-Check requirements, benefit activation (Link existing benefits) and then submit your New Azure technical support request or check an existing request.
+Check requirements, benefit activation (Link support contract) and then submit your New Azure technical support request or check an existing request.
 After completing online submission you will be contacted by a Microsoft support professional.

 First check that you meet the three requirements below

 - Your support request must be associated with an Azure subscription.
 Therefore, you need to Sign-in with the relevant Azure subscription before you submit a support request or you will see the error “You don't have a subscription.“